thewca/wca-regulations/wca-regulations-2013.md

     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result in the WCA rankings.
   - 9r2) Each competitor of an event who has not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
   - 9r3) A qualification round may be added to specifically accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
-- 9s) Each round of each event must have a time limit (see Regulation A1a).
+- 9s) Each round of each event must have a time limit (see <Regulation A1a>).

-## Article 10: Solved State
+## <solved-state><solvedstate> Article 10: Solved State

 - 10b) Only the resting state of the puzzle, after the timer has been stopped, is considered.
 - 10c) The puzzle may be in any orientation at the end of the attempt.
 - 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
-Exception: see Regulation 5b5.
+Exception: see <Regulation 5b5>.
 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
-  - 10e1) For each two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Regulation 10f, the puzzle is considered to require one additional move to solve (see "Outer Block Turn Metric" in Article 12).
+  - 10e1) For each two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in <Regulation 10f>, the puzzle is considered to require one additional move to solve (see "Outer Block Turn Metric" in <Article 12>).
   - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle is considered solved without penalty.
   - 10e3) If one move is required, the puzzle is be considered solved with a time penalty (+2 seconds).
   - 10e4) If more than one move is required, the puzzle is considered unsolved (DNF).